build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ## Conclusion

 Through this step-by-step guide, we created an end-to-end serverless event pipeline using Amazon EventBridge Pipes.
 By simply pointing and clicking in the AWS Management Console, we set up a Pipe that streams DynamoDB table update events to an EventBridge event bus.
-This removes the need to write any custom integration logic in Lambda, allowing us to focus on application functionality instead of plumbing.
+This removes the need to write any custom integration logic in Lambda, allowing us to focus on application functionality.

-Pipes simplified several key tasks for our use case: capturing DynamoDB events, filtering and transforming the event payload, and routing events to the target EventBridge bus.
-We also saw how to optionally enrich events by invoking a Lambda function.
+Pipes simplified several key tasks for our use case: capturing DynamoDB events, routing events to the target EventBridge bus, and optionally filtering and transforming the event payload.

 By leveraging EventBridge Pipes for event ingestion and integration, we can quickly connect various services and data sources without managing complex application code.
 Pipes provide a no-code way to implement event streaming and transformation in our serverless architectures.
 Going forward, we can spend less time on glue code and more time focusing on core product capabilities.